With the debt ceiling debate likely to dominate May-June, we will send out weekly trackers on the issue as developments occur (during the mid-week).

 - A final bill will have to be bipartisan (given procedural hurdles, 60 votes will be needed in the Senate).

 - A final bill will contain only modest deficit reduction measures.

 - A final bill will not materialize until much closer to the X-date.

 - While June 1 is a soft X-date put forward by Treasury Secretary Janet Yellen, we think there is a good chance that the Secretary will need to identify a more precise X-date as June 1 approaches.
 We believe that date could be later in June or in July.

 - We believe a final bill will pass and become law no later than the X-date.

-- More quiet and private staff-level negotiations mentioned above will occur and with greater intensity.
+- More quiet and mostly staff-level negotiations mentioned above will occur.

 - As we get closer to the X-date, adverse market reactions to a lack of progress will put pressure on negotiators to craft a deal.
 Unfortunately, this may be the most important and necessary catalyst for action on a deal.